wearetriple/web-defaults/data.md

   );
 };
 ```
-The connector is setup to connect extra data to your TodoItem component and format the timestamp in a readable format:
+The connector is setup to load a list of TodoItem components:
+- It loads the todos from the server state (the route loader).
+- It connects extra data relevant for this list of component: the Todo Assignee.
+- It handles the toggle action.
+- It selects the `showTodoTimeStamp` setting from the application state.
+- It formats the timestamp to a readable date string.
 ```tsx
 // Element: Connector
 const TodoListConnector = () => {